shanenemeth/Shane_Portfolio-/README.md

 * Split dataset into training and testing subsets
 * Utilized ROCR package to determine best threshold and performance for the model
 * Created a plot of the performance using true positive rate and false positive rate as the axes to determine best threshold for the model and reduce the false positive rate
+* Identified .3 as the best threshold for the model to obtain the lowest false positive rate while maintaining the highest accuracy
 * Accuracy of the model was .76

 Best Threshold Selection Plot